cse-kiet/PCSE25-29/README.md

-# To develop the Machine Learning Model for Crop Safety
+# Sustainable Crop Safety Using ML and IOT

 PCSE25-29